igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

-There is a hint: instead of marking each test in a namespace, mark just the namespace so its tags will apply to each test:
+A hint: instead of marking each test in a namespace, mark just the namespace so its tags are applied to each test:

 ~~~clojure
 (ns ^:unit project.pure-function-tests